 Several staff members wandered amongst the residents, trying half-heartedly to encourage them to join in with the singing but it was a mostly uninspiring experience and I distinctly remember leaving the home, thinking to myself: There has to be more to their lives than this…

-One of the things that struck me about the disease was that most research around dementia appeared to be split into two areas.
+One of the things that struck me about the disease was that most research on dementia appeared to be split into two areas.

 But is enough being done to actually communicate with those suffering from the condition?